Before

 I’m a full-time working mom of two (a 6-year-old and a 2-year-old), and I genuinely love cooking.
 Food has always been something I enjoy—along with a good glass of wine—which, over time, led to slowly gaining weight year after year.
 For a long time, I told myself, “I love food, I’d rather be overweight and eat what I enjoy.”

 After having my first son, I hit my heaviest.
-I had low energy, threw my back out picking up my toddler, was drinking more than I should, and finally had a moment where I thought, “I just want to feel better.
+I had low energy, threw my back out picking up my toddler, was drinking more than I should, and thought, “I just want to feel better.
 I want more energy.
-I want to be healthier.”
+I want to be able to run and keep up with my kids.”

 My health journey has been slow—and honestly, I think that’s the only way it sticks.
 Over the years, I’ve quit smoking, nearly cut out alcohol, and lost 55 pounds through tracking macros and exercising.
 I still have about 10 pounds I’d like to lose, but I’m proud of how far I’ve come.
 I also had my second child in 2024, so I took a break from weight loss during pregnancy and breastfeeding—and that’s part of the journey too.